 On the other hand, the number of existing gambling options raises the question of whether new casinos will draw new players to the market or merely pick off customers who are now placing their wagers at a racino, at an Indian gambling or via the lottery.

-The New York Gaming Association, which represents the nine racinos, opposed early versions of the casino bill, saying it would "simply cannibalize as much as 85 percent of the state’s current gaming market, shifting revenue and jobs from one facility to another but resulting in no real increase in new jobs and an annual loss of $1 billion of tax revenue for education."
+The New York Gaming Association, which represents the nine racinos, opposed early versions of the casino bill, saying it would "simply cannibalize as much as 85 percent of the state’s current gaming market, shifting revenue and jobs from one facility to another but resulting in no real increase in new jobs."

 The final casino bill that Gov. Cuomo signed this summer assuaged some of the concerns about intra-state cannibalism.
-The law protects the territory of the Indian casinos by barring new gaming facilities from those areas, and it protects the new casinos by and prohibiting casinos from downstate for seven years.
-It also would lower the tax rate paid by racinos to equal what the new casinos will pay and protect horse-racing purses from the effects of more gambling competition.
+The law protects the territory of the Indian casinos by barring new gaming facilities from those areas and shelters all existing gaming facilities by prohibiting casinos from downstate for seven years.
+It also lowers the tax rate paid by racinos to equal what the new casinos will pay and protects horse-racing purses from the effects of more gambling competition.